Betty Skelton

-Betty Skelton Frankman Erde (June 28, 1926 – August 31, 2011) was an aerobatics pilot, test driver, and advertising executive who set 17 aviation and automobile records.
+Betty Skelton Frankman Erde (June 28, 1926 – August 31, 2011) was an American aerobatics pilot, test driver, and advertising executive who set 17 aviation and automobile records.
 Known as "The First Lady of Firsts", she helped create opportunities for women in aviation, auto racing, astronautics, and advertising.

 Early years

 She was born Betty Skelton in Pensacola, Florida on June 28, 1926.
 Her parents were teenagers and she was their only child.
 As a toddler, she was fascinated by the airplanes that flew over her home near the Naval Air Station and preferred model airplanes over dolls.
 When she turned eight, she started reading books on aviation and made her parents realize that she was serious about flying.
 Whenever they could, the family spent time at the municipal airport.
 She would talk pilots into letting her ride on local flights.

 Kenneth Wright, a Navy ensign, took a special interest in the Skeltons and provided instruction to Betty and her parents.
 He allowed her to solo in his Taylorcraft airplane when she was 12 years old, which was not permitted.
 After receiving her Civil Aviation Authority private pilot's license at age 16, she qualified for the Women Airforce Service Pilots (WASP) program, but the minimum age was 18½, so she was forced to wait.
 WASP participants ferried Air Force pilots and aircraft to their duty stations, and it was the only flying program that accepted women.
 However, it was discontinued four months before Skelton reached the required age.

 While she was a teenager, Skelton flew whenever she could.
 She graduated from high school in 1944 and wanted a career in aviation, so she claimed to be 18 to get a job with Eastern Airlines as a clerk, working at night.
 The job allowed her to rent planes and fly during the day.
 She earned ratings for single and multiengine on land and sea.
 At age 18, she received her commercial pilot licence and was certified as a flight instructor the following year, so she began teaching at Tampa's Peter O. Knight Airport.
 She joined the Civil Air Patrol a few years after it was formed in 1941.